getzola/zola/docs/content/documentation/content/shortcodes.md

 you will need to escape it by using `{{/*` and `*/}}` instead of `{{` and `}}`.

 ### Shortcodes with body
-For example, let's imagine we have the following shortcode `quote.html` template:
+Let's imagine that we have the following shortcode `quote.html` template:

 ```jinja2
 <blockquote>